kavinfidel/H1_line/README.md

 Velocity Calibration: Once the temperatures are established, we proceed to calibrate velocities with respect to the local standard of rest.
 This calibration is essential for accurate and meaningful interpretation of the data.

-Data Visualization: Finally, we visualize and analyze the calibrated temperatures against the velocities, unraveling the intricate dance of celestial bodies along the galactic equator.
+Data Visualization: Finally, we visualize and analyze the calibrated temperatures against the velocities,